kuituoshi/docker/centos/README.md

 ## What is changed

 * Setup locale to Shanghai of CHINA
-* Setup mirrors to ALIYUN of CHINA
+* Setup mirrors to HuaweiCloud of CHINA